EdwardFaurote/capsule-machine-sbmod/README.md

 Using a modified scripted interface, the machine itself outputs a random colored capsule, each one of which has a specific prize double weighted, a chance at all other prizes, and then a small chance at in-game upgrades.

+Small PSA: Starbound has specifically been modified to accept // comments in json files.